helenaferdy/helenaferdy.github.io/_posts/2025-07-05-cp-elasticxl.md

 <br>

-In ElasticXL, one "Pivot" gateway acts as the entry point for all network traffic, receiving incoming connections.
-It then intelligently distributes these connections across all active ElasticXL cluster members using an internal distribution matrix, similar to Maestro.
-So effectively its a load sharing active-active configuration.
+In ElasticXL, one "Pivot" gateway acts as the entry point for all network traffic receiving incoming connections.
+It then intelligently distributes these connections across all active cluster members using an internal distribution matrix, similar to Maestro.
+So effectively it's a load sharing active-active configuration. <br>
 To see which member handles the traffic, there's a ConnView Tool on the Insights

 ![x](/static/2025-07-05-cp-elasticxl/14.png)